A Confused.com guide to which banks own which credit cards.

-- The Bank of Ireland provides credit cards for the Post Office, as well as their own brand.
+The Bank of Ireland provides credit cards for the Post Office and the AA, as well as their own brand.

-- HBOS offers credit cards under both the Halifax and Bank of Scotland names, in addition to more than 30 affinity or co-branded cards.
+HBOS offers credit cards under both the Halifax and Bank of Scotland names, in addition to a range of affinity or co-branded cards.

 The Co-operative Bank has its own credit card and one under its Smile brand.
-It also has 18 affinity cards with charities including Amnesty International, Oxfam, the Woodland Trust and the RSPCA
+It also has a number of affinity cards with charities including Amnesty International, Oxfam, the Woodland Trust and the RSPCA.

 But who is the owner?

 Just because two banks belong to the same banking group, doesn’t mean it’s safe to assume their credit cards have the same owner.